World Central Kitchen charity halts Gaza operations after apparent Israeli strike kills 7 workers

-DEIR AL-BALAH, Gaza Strip (AP) — An apparent Israeli airstrike killed six international aid workers with the World Central Kitchen and their Palestinian driver, the charity said Tuesday, in a potentially major setback to efforts to deliver aid by sea to Gaza, where Israel's offensive against Hamas has pushed hundreds of thousands of Palestinians to the brink of starvation.
+DEIR AL-BALAH, Gaza Strip (AP) — An apparent Israeli airstrike killed seven aid workers with World Central Kitchen, leading the charity to suspend delivery Tuesday of vital food aid to Gaza, where Israel's offensive has pushed hundreds of thousands of Palestinians to the brink of starvation.

-The food charity, founded by celebrity chef José Andrés, said it was immediately suspending operations in the region.

 The source of fire late Monday could not be independently confirmed.
 The Israeli military expressed “sincere sorrow” over the deaths while stopping short of accepting responsibility.

+Footage showed the bodies, several wearing protective gear with the charity’s logo, at a hospital in the central Gaza town of Deir al-Balah.
+Those killed include three British nationals, an Australian, a Polish national, an American-Canadian dual citizen and a Palestinian, according to hospital records.

+The charity, founded by celebrity chef José Andrés, was key to a recently opened sea route for delivering desperately needed aid to northern Gaza — where the U.N. says much of the population is on the brink of starvation, largely cut off from the rest of the territory by Israeli forces.

+Andrés — whose charity operates in several countries wracked by wars or natural disasters, including Israel after the Oct.
+7 attack that triggered the current conflict — said he was “heartbroken” by the deaths of his colleagues.

+“The Israeli government needs to stop this indiscriminate killing.
+It needs to stop restricting humanitarian aid, stop killing civilians and aid workers, and stop using food as a weapon,” he wrote on X, formerly Twitter.

+The charity said the team was traveling in a three-car convoy that included two armored vehicles, and its movements had been coordinated with the Israeli army.

 Rear Adm.
-Daniel Hagari, the top military spokesman, said that officials are reviewing the incident at the highest levels.
+Daniel Hagari, the top military spokesman, said officials have been “reviewing the incident at the highest levels.”
 He says an independent investigation will be launched that “will help us reduce the risk of such an event from occurring again.”

-Footage showed the bodies, several wearing protective gear with the charity’s logo, at a hospital in the central Gaza town of Deir al-Balah.
-Those killed include three British nationals, an Australian, a Polish national and an American-Canadian dual citizen, according to hospital records.

-The charity said the team was traveling in a three-car convoy that included two armored vehicles.

-“Despite coordinating movements with the (Israeli army), the convoy was hit as it was leaving the Deir al-Balah warehouse, where the team had unloaded more than 100 tons of humanitarian food aid brought to Gaza on the maritime route.”

 Erin Gore, the CEO of the charity, said "this is not only an attack against WCK, this is an attack on humanitarian organizations showing up in the most dire of situations where food is being used as a weapon of war.
 This is unforgivable.”

+In the face of a growing humanitarian disaster in Gaza's north, several countries worked to open a sea route, hoping it would allow more aid to enter the territory, where supplies have only trickled in through the land routes controlled by Israel.
+The United States and other countries have also airdropped aid, but humanitarian workers say such efforts are far from sufficient to meet mounting needs.

+Israel has barred UNRWA from making deliveries to the north, and other aid groups say sending truck convoys north has been too dangerous because of the military’s failure to ensure safe passage.

-Three aid ships from the Mediterranean island nation of Cyprus arrived earlier Monday carrying some 400 tons of food and supplies organized by the charity and the United Arab Emirates, the group's second shipment after a pilot run last month.
-The Israeli military was involved in coordinating both deliveries.
+Three aid ships from the Mediterranean island nation of Cyprus arrived earlier Monday carrying some 400 tons of food and supplies organized by World Central Kitchen and the United Arab Emirates following a pilot was run last month.

-The U.S., which has provided key military and diplomatic support for Israel's offensive, has touted the sea route as a new way to deliver desperately needed aid to northern Gaza and plans to build its own floating dock, with construction expected to take several weeks.
+The United States, which has provided key military and diplomatic support for Israel's offensive, has touted the sea route and plans to build its own floating dock, with construction expected to take several weeks.

-The U.N. has said much of the population is on the brink of starvation, largely cut off from the rest of the territory by Israeli forces.
-Israel has barred UNRWA, the main U.N. agency in Gaza, from making deliveries to the north, and other aid groups say sending truck convoys north has been too dangerous because of the military’s failure to ensure safe passage.

-The UNRWA said in its latest report that 173 of its workers have been killed in Gaza.
-The figure does not include workers for other aid organizations.
+National Security Council spokesperson Adrienne Watson said the U.S. was “heartbroken and deeply troubled” by the strike.
+“We urge Israel to swiftly investigate what happened," she posted on X.

+Nael Eliyan, a displaced Palestinian, was in his tent about 100 meters (yards) away when he heard the explosion late Monday and raced to the scene.
+“Their injuries were serious, and they died quickly,” he said, describing them as “heroes, martyrs, brave people.”

-The bodies of the aid workers have been taken to a hospital in the southern city of Rafah on the Egyptian border, according to an Associated Press reporter at the hospital.
-The foreigners’ bodies will be evacuated out of Gaza and the Palestinian driver’s body will be handed to his family in Rafah for burial.
+The bodies of the aid workers were taken to a hospital in the southern city of Rafah on the Egyptian border, according to an Associated Press reporter at the hospital.

 Australian Prime Minister Anthony Albanese confirmed that Zomi Frankcom, 44, of Melbourne, was among those killed and said his government has requested an explanation from Israel.